Last Updated on June 20, 2024 by Arnav Sharma

 Application security groups are designed to protect applications, while network security groups are designed to protect networks.

-Application security groups can filter traffic to and from an application, while application security groups can control traffic to and from a network.
-Azure network security group (NSG) filters network traffic between Azure resources in an Azure virtual network.
+Application security groups can filter traffic to and from an application, while network security groups can control traffic to and from a network.
+Network Security Group (NSG) filters network traffic between Azure resources in an Azure virtual network.
 NSGs or network security can be associated with either a network interface, virtual machine interface, or subnet/subnets.

 Application Security Groups (ASG) are a feature within Azure that helps simplify the management of Network Security Group (NSG) rules.
 ASGs can be used to group related applications together and manage their security together.